AnkushSinghGandhi/super_trader_flutter/README.md

 For any questions or assistance, feel free to contact the project maintainer at [ankushsinghgandhi@gmail.com](mailto:your-ankushsinghgandhi@gmail.com).

 Thank you for using Super Trader Flutter!
 Happy trading!

----

-This README.md file now provides detailed instructions for setting up and running the backend server, giving it more importance in the context of the overall application.